Language and Literacy Development

 Barbara A. Wasik, PhD, is Professor of Educational Psychology and holds the PNC Endowed Chair in Early Childhood in the College of Education at Temple University.
 She is a recipient of the University's Paul W. Eberman Faculty Research Award.
 Her research interests are emergent literacy and early intervention in beginning reading, with a focus on disadvantaged children.
 Dr. Wasik has extensive experience in program and curriculum development and is specifically interested in the role that teachers play in the development of children’s language and literacy skills.
 She has written several books and numerous articles on early literacy, one of which received the Dina Feitelson Research Award from the International Literacy Association.
 Also interested in educational policy issues, Dr. Wasik is the author of several papers that have affected teaching practices in classrooms.

-"Once again, Byrnes and Wasik provide an incredibly readable summary of the latest research on language and literacy development--and at the same time, they make strong links to the implications for classroom instruction.
+“Once again, Byrnes and Wasik provide an incredibly readable summary of the latest research on language and literacy development--and, at the same time, they make strong links to the implications for classroom instruction.
 This is a unique volume that appropriately merges the literatures on oral language and literacy skills, while successfully bridging the divide between psychology and education.
 It is an essential book for graduate students who plan to be teachers, for current educators and administrators, and for psychology students with applied interests.
-What was already an indispensable text is even better in this updated second edition."--Meredith L. Rowe, EdD, Saul Zaentz Professor of Early Learning and Development, Harvard Graduate School of Education
+I highly recommend this volume as a course text!
+It is ideal for graduate-level classes on language and literacy development.
+My graduate students appreciate the 'relevance' portions of the chapters, which help motivate their learning; and the main ideas that frame each chapter help me to organize class discussions.
+The increased focus throughout on English language learners is relevant and timely.
+What was already an indispensable classroom text is even better in this updated second edition."--Meredith L. Rowe, EdD, Saul Zaentz Professor of Early Learning and Development, Harvard Graduate School of Education

 "The developmental perspective presented by Byrnes and Wasik is unique and important.
 The notion of 'education as a developmental mechanism' frames literacy learning as a pathway along which we need to recognize milestones and guide students accordingly.
 This book's message is that all students can achieve if we determine where they are and where they need to go--and offer experiences that are effective to help them get there."--Margaret G. McKeown, PhD, Senior Scientist, Learning Research and Development Center, University of Pittsburgh